subscan-explorer/subscan-OpenAPI/docs/Global Conventions.md

-# Global Conventions

 ## `X-API-Key` Header

 The `X-API-Key` or `x-api-key` (case-insensitive) request header is the authentication method that Subscan API uses to determine the identity and rate limits.

-**[Apply this form](https://docs.google.com/forms/d/e/1FAIpQLSfEDvsn-v7c5jshKFNaqBd20-SPAHLJw3Ua7IRUL8esrTgWPA/viewform) to get a free API key that includes higher quotas or start your trial with other subscriptions!**

 ## Rate Limiting